softfrog/beer/readme.md

  -d '{"name": "Root Beer", "email": "root@beer.com", "password": "crackopenacoldone", "password_confirmation": "crackopenacoldone"}'
  ```

  A JSON object will be returned showing the contents of your new user record including an api_token.
 This token must be used with all future requests.
-To logout submit a POST request to api/logout, and to login again submit the POST containing your email and password to api/login - this will provide you with a new api_token.
+To logout submit a POST request to `api/logout`, and to login again submit the POST containing your email and password to `api/login` - this will provide you with a new api_token.

 ### Create a new beer

-Submit a POST request to api/beers providing the new beer details (name, brewery, style, ibu, calories, abv) as well as your api_token.
+Submit a POST request to `api/beers` providing the new beer details (name, brewery, style, ibu, calories, abv) as well as your api_token.
 You will receive a JSON object with the contents of the new record as confirmation if your request is successful, else an error message if not.

 NOTE: you may only add one beer every 24 hours.

 ### List all beers

-GET request api/beers?api_token=<token>
+GET request `api/beers?api_token=<token>`

 ### Rate a beer

-Submit your POST to api/reviews providing name of the beer (`"beer": <name>`) and some/all of the following review scores (aroma, appearance, taste).
+Submit your POST to `api/reviews` providing name of the beer (`"beer": <name>`) and some/all of the following review scores (aroma, appearance, taste).

 ### View ratings for a beer

-GET request of the form api/reviews/<beer name>?api_token=<token>
+GET request of the form `api/reviews/<beer name>?api_token=<token>`

 ### Get overall rating for a beer

-GET request of the form api/overall/<beer name>?api_token=<token> - the returned JSON object will contain the count of reviews and the average overall score for the beer.
+GET request of the form `api/overall/<beer name>?api_token=<token>` - the returned JSON object will contain the count of reviews and the average overall score for the beer.